mgoellnitz/trackdown/README.md

 I already helped to add the post-commit hook which is needed by this project and it now is part of the latest nightly builds.
 Interoperation with trackdown could not be tested so far.

-## GITHUB offline mirror (in progress)

-*nth*

-Trackdown should be capable of translating [GitHub][github] JSON exports of tickets to the special markdown format given here as a mirror for offline use.

- Martin Goellnitz  / Sun Nov 13 21:19:35 2016 [35a52a9d751029ac5cbc3730ea28a3fc682663ce](https://github.com/mgoellnitz/trackdown/commit/35a52a9d751029ac5cbc3730ea28a3fc682663ce)

-    refs #GITHUB mirroring in its first incarnation of yet another mirror type

 ## GITLAB offline mirror (in progress)